Project duration: 1 June 2020 - 31 May 2024

 Project aims

-T-Factor's overall approach will work internationally, as a community of practice, delivering an innovative city-mentoring model which will create multiple collaborations between the pilot cities, connecting and advancing cultural and creative hubs, universities, enterprises and social organizations partnering the project.
+T-Factor's overall approach worked internationally, as a community of practice, delivering an innovative city-mentoring model that created multiple collaborations between the pilot cities; connecting and advancing cultural and creative hubs, universities, enterprises and social organisations partnering the project.

-It will shape an international movement of capacity-building and knowledge co-creation for ‘transformative meanwhile’ in urban regeneration leveraging heritage, culture and creativity.
+It shaped an international movement of capacity-building and knowledge co-creation for ‘transformative meanwhile’ in urban regeneration, leveraging heritage, culture and creativity.

-Throughout the developments in Euston, culture and creativity will facilitate engagement and collaboration with local and diverse actors, to help enrich and steer the masterplan towards heritage and culture-relevant innovation and social and cultural integration.
+Throughout the developments in Euston, culture and creativity facilitated engagement and collaboration with local and diverse actors, helping to enrich and steer the masterplan towards heritage and culture-relevant innovation and social and cultural integration.

-A ‘learning by making’ process will contribute to inform the development of masterplans across the six European pilot site , consolidating, adjusting and providing new directions of urban development rooted in shared goals of sustainable city-making – involving people from a range of professional backgrounds across the world.
+A ‘learning by making’ process informed the development of masterplans across the six European pilot site, consolidating, adjusting and providing new directions of urban development rooted in shared goals of sustainable city-making – involving people from a range of professional backgrounds across the world.

 Approach

-T-Factor applies and develops a participatory city-making methodology based on a collective, collaborative and creative action of prototyping futures in the meanwhile.
-This process is supported by a ‘transformation agency’ and thematic Transformation Labs (mini think tanks) addressing the following topics:
+T-Factor applied and developed a participatory city-making methodology based on a collective, collaborative and creative action of prototyping futures in the meanwhile.
+The process was supported by a ‘transformation agency’ and thematic Transformation Labs (mini think tanks) addressing the following topics:

 - Arts, Culture & Creativity